ankitmalpani/udacity-carnd-adv-lanelines-p4/README.md

 1. This pipeline won't correctly work on the challenge videos.
 I would love to start exploring the challenge videos and fine tune this pipeline further
 2. I would also like to explore some tricks we learned in the first project and try to see if we can benefit from them.
 I would like to solve some processing issues with canny_edge and see how they compare.
 3. I think smoothing can be improved a lot on my project.
 It will be a good exercise to go back and optimize some numbers that were chosen based off of some test images.
+4. I would love to read more on the topic of lane detection in general.
+It would be interesting to know what is used in practice and how many of the numbers needed for this project are calculated and used for accurate detection